Western Funding Initiatives

 - This fund is administered by Western International and provides two awards of up to $50,000 per year.
 The goal of the awards are to promote innovative curriculum initiatives that help support international and intercultural learning opportunities for Western students.

-- Community Service Learning Award
+- Community Engaged Learning Award